yabhq/laravel-scout-mysql-driver/README.md

 | first_name  | VARCHAR(255)     |
 | last_name   | VARCHAR(255)     |

-would produce the following query in `LIKE` mode given the search string "John":
+would produce the following query in `Like` mode given the search string "John":

 ```sql
 SELECT * FROM `customers` WHERE (`id` LIKE '%John%' OR `first_name` LIKE '%John%' OR `last_name` LIKE '%JOHN%')
 ```

-and the following query in `LIKE_EXPANDED` mode given the search string "John Smith":
+and the following query in `LikeExpanded` mode given the search string "John Smith":

 ```sql
 SELECT * FROM `customers` WHERE (`id` LIKE '%John%' OR `id` LIKE '%Smith%' OR `first_name` LIKE '%John%' OR `first_name` LIKE '%Smith%' OR `last_name` LIKE '%John%' OR `last_name` LIKE '%Smith%')